IJSComplexMatter/cddm/doc/quickstart.rst

 .. note::

-   You do not need to load the data into memory.
-The calculation of the correlation function using multiple tau algorithm does not require all data to be read at once, so you should not load the data into memory in general.
+   For the iterative versions of the correlation algorithms you do not need to load the data into memory.

 .. _numpyarrays: